 Mr Matthew Doggett is Deputy Housemaster and Fr Peter Williams has been the Rutherford Chaplain for several years.
 Our Matron is Mrs Jane Sands, who does a superb job for all the ages in the House, and is also Assistant Housemistress to the Year 7 and 8 boys.

-Our aim is very simple and seems to work very well indeed, and that is to honour and respect each other, both pupils and staff.
-The students have a great motivation for success in House competitions which brings them closer but also a calm sense about the place.
+Our aim is very simple and seems to work very well indeed, and that is to honour and respect each other, both pupils and staff alike.
+The students have a great appetite for success in House competitions which brings them closer and motivates them as a House, in addition to there being a calm sense about the place.
 As a result there is something of a more relaxed atmosphere where the pupils enjoy each other’s company.
-Rutherford is full of different personalities and the boys in the House are able to develop in their own way, in a comfortable, disciplined and caring environment that encourages individuality.
+Rutherford is full of different personalities and characters and the boys in the House are able to develop in their own way, in a comfortable, disciplined and caring environment that encourages individuality.